andrewdyar/switchyard/packages/modules/settings/README.md

 # Settings Module

-The settings module provides functionality for managing user preferences and configurations in Medusa.
+The settings module provides functionality for managing user preferences and configurations in Switchyard.

 ## Features